I believe that it takes one person at a time to shift the gender equality dial.

 Really it does take every one of us, no matter who we are or no matter where we come from to really speak the truth with love and confront everyday sexism that we see and hear.

-For example, we must have a no tolerance approach to harassment in the workplace and I do believe that it takes one person at a time that we are going to be able to shift the dial.
+For example, we must have a no tolerance approach to harassment in the workplace and I do believe that it takes one person at a time to shift the dial.

 Read Engaging Women’s interview with Rosie Batty here.